-The small town of Khao Yai is known for the Khao Yai national park which is recognised as a UNESCO World Heritage Site since 2005.
-Khao Yai National Park isn’t only the first established national park in Thailand but it’s also the third-largest national park.
+The small town of Khao Yai is known for the Khao Yai National Park which has been recognised as a UNESCO World Heritage Site since 2005.
+Khao Yai National Park isn’t only the first established national park in Thailand; it’s also the third-largest national park.
 This national park extends over four provinces in the country.
-These provinces are Nakhon Ratchasima, Prachinburi, Saraburi and Nakhon Nayok.
+These provinces are Nakhon Ratchasima, Prachinburi, Saraburi, and Nakhon Nayok.

-You can do wildlife spottings, such as elephants, birds and reptiles.
-The elephants are however difficult to find but not impossible.
-You can also stop at the two waterfalls and even enjoy the truly ethereal cave.
+You can do wildlife spotting, such as elephants, birds, and reptiles.
+The elephants are, however, difficult to find but not impossible.
+You can also stop at the two waterfalls and enjoy the ethereal cave.
 This park also has some amazing hiking trails for those who love hiking.